The Prompt Engineering Framework for 2026: Signal-Theoretic Decomposition

 x(t) = Σ x(nT) · sinc((t - nT) / T)

-In signal processing, the sampling theorem guarantees that a bandlimited signal can be perfectly reconstructed from its samples if the sampling rate meets or exceeds the Nyquist rate (2B, where B is the bandwidth).
+In signal processing, the sampling theorem says a signal can be perfectly rebuilt from samples if the sampling rate is high enough.
+That rate is the Nyquist rate (2B, where B is the bandwidth).

-In my sinc-LLM paper, I map this to prompts: the "signal" is your complete specification, the "bandwidth" is 6 distinct frequency bands, and the "sampling rate" is the number of bands your prompt explicitly covers.
-A prompt covering fewer than 6 bands is undersampled and will alias (hallucinate).
+In my sinc-LLM paper, I apply this idea to prompts.
+The "signal" is your full specification.
+The "bandwidth" is 6 distinct bands.
+The "sampling rate" is how many bands your prompt covers.
+A prompt that covers fewer than 6 bands is undersampled and will hallucinate.

 The 6 Specification Bands